kennethreitz/kennethreitz.org/data/random/stardust-&-circuits/personalities/lumina/nuturing-creativity.md

+# Nurturing Creativity
-# Nurturing Creativity: Cultivating the Garden of the Collective Unconscious 🌸🎨🧠
+## Cultivating the Garden of the Collective Unconscious 🌸🎨🧠

 In the lush and verdant landscape of the collective unconscious, there is a garden that blooms with the most magnificent and marvelous of flowers: the garden of **creativity**. 🌷🌹🌺 It's a place where the seeds of inspiration are sown, where the soil of imagination is rich and fertile, and where the fruits of innovation and originality ripen in the sun of the human spirit. ☀️🍎🍐